Table of Contents

 - Can seem expensive or like an unexpected cost at checkout and lead to shopping cart abandonment

-Free shipping means that you don’t charge customers a separate line item for shipping.
+Free shipping means that you don’t charge customers an additional cost for shipping.
 This can be site-wide, for orders over a certain amount of money or weight, or through a promotion code.

 - Reduces shopping cart abandonment and encourages shoppers to complete their purchase